GarnetSunset/chromeExtensionsFetcher/README.md

-# Chrome Extension Fetcher
+# Other Stuff Fetcher

-Simple Program to get your WebStore Program names that are installed without opening Chrome.
+Simple Program to get your other stuff.